andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/02 - teams-bot1/Readme.md

 1. Complete the configuration section.
     - For the **Messaging endpoint**, use the forwarding HTTPS address from ngrok with `/api/messages` appended to provide the route to the **MessagesController** in the Visual Studio project.
 In the example, this is `https://a2632edd.ngrok.io/api/messages`.
     - Select the **Create Microsoft App ID and password button** to open a new browser window.
     - In the new browser window the application is registered in Azure Active Directory.
 Select **Generate an app password to continue**.
-An app password is generated.
-Copy the password and save it.
+An app secret is generated.
+Copy the secret and save it.
 You will use it in a subsequent step.
     - Select **OK** to close the dialogue box.
     - Select the **Finish and go back to Bot Framework** button to close the new browser window and populate the app ID in the **Paste your app ID below to continue textbox**.